For information on education and training, call:

 participate in making important decisions for their children.
 She has

-been a PRIDE trainer at College of the Redwoods for the past four years.
+been a FKCE trainer at College of the Redwoods for the past six years.

 and husband Tom started fostering in 2002.
 They have 3 biological kids and 1 adopted.
 Michelle enjoys teaching "This is your Life" and is also the foster parent mentor for Del Norte County.
 They have had almost 50 children in and out of their home in the last 10 years.
 Their motto is "Once our kids, Always our kids".
 Their goal is always to keep families together.
 They maintain a positive and healthy relationship with the biological parents and enjoy helping them succeed to be productive parents.

 Laura Ziemer was placed in foster care at birth and adopted out of foster care as a young child.
 She grew up in an amazing, active foster family home.
 Growing up around medically fragile babies gave her a passion for child welfare.
 Laura started publicly speaking on a volunteer basis when she was nineteen for State Adoptions and the FKCE Program.
-Speaking for Pride training's led to employment opportunities as a Pride trainer.
-She also facilitates the bi-weekly Youth Group on the College of the Redwoods main campus.
+Laura teaches the Module 3 RFA training on Cultural Sensitivity and LGBTQQIA/SOGIE Sensitivity.